 Date issued: 7/7/2020

 The Michigan Economic Development Corporation recently announced the creation of the Michigan Small Business Restart Program, which will offer $100 million in grant funding to businesses.
-The funds are available to the state of Michigan by the CARES Act.
+The funds are available to the state of Michigan by the CARES Act. $9.5 million was allocated to The Right Place for businesses in the West Michigan region.
 Applications will be accepted through the MEDC website starting July 15, 2020.
+You can learn more about the program here.

 Date issued: 7/4/2020